[?] Subscribe To This Site

 Since then our preschoolers have learned words like ‘debt’ and ‘investment' as well as ‘delayed gratification’, ‘profit' and ‘passive income’.

-After we sold a vehicle, my then four year old son said to me, “Mom, if the guy who bought the truck borrowed the money from the bank, then he actually works for the bank now!”
+After we sold a vehicle, my then four year old son said to me, "Mom, if the guy who bought the pick-up truck borrowed the money from the bank, then he actually works for the bank now!"
 I wonder if the buyer himself had that kind of insight!

 At 5 or 6 years of age our one daughter invested ten rand (about 3 bricks worth) into a spec house that my husband was building.
 She had to wait about a year for the house to sell before she received back her capital plus the pro-rata return on her investment.